Aldon Smith: Legal issues

+2012

 On January 28, 2012, Smith was arrested for driving under the influence in Miami Beach, Florida.

-On June 30, 2012, Smith was believed to have suffered stab wounds when attempting to break up a fight at a party at his Santa Clara county residence.
+On June 30, Smith was believed to have suffered stab wounds when attempting to break up a fight at a party at his Santa Clara County residence.
 Two other people were shot in the incident.
 On October 9, 2013, Smith was charged with "three felony counts of illegal possession of an assault weapon" relating to the stabbing incident.
 The charges were later reduced to misdemeanors.

+2013

 On September 20, 2013, Smith was involved in a single-vehicle accident in San Jose, California.
 He was subsequently arrested on suspicion of driving under the influence and possession of marijuana.
-After the loss to the Indianapolis Colts in the third week of the football season, he voluntarily entered a rehabilitation facility, to be put onto the non-football injury list with an indefinite leave of absence.
+After a Week 3 27–7 loss to the Indianapolis Colts, Smith voluntarily entered a rehabilitation facility, to be put onto the non-football injury list with an indefinite leave of absence.

+2014

-On April 13, 2014, Smith was detained and arrested following an incident at the Los Angeles International Airport in which Smith became belligerent and uncooperative with a TSA agent, who alleged Smith claimed he was carrying a bomb.
+On April 13, 2014, Smith was detained and arrested following an incident at the Los Angeles International Airport in which he became belligerent and uncooperative with a TSA agent, who alleged Smith claimed he was carrying a bomb.
 After interviews revealed that Smith did not clearly state he was carrying a bomb, the Los Angeles City Attorney decided to drop the charges.
-Smith was suspended for nine games for the 2014 season.
+Smith was suspended for nine games in the 2014 season.

+2015

 On August 6, 2015, Smith was arrested in Santa Clara, California, for an alleged hit and run after driving under the influence, and vandalism charges.
 He was released by the 49ers the next day as a result.

+2017

-On March 9, 2017, Smith was a passenger with a friend driving to Smith's house at 12:00 AM, when the San Francisco Police Department found out both Smith and the driver were under the influence after hitting a police car.
+On March 9, 2017, Smith was a passenger with a friend driving to Smith's house at 12:00 am, when the San Francisco Police Department found out both Smith and the driver were under the influence after hitting a police car.
 Even though Smith was not the driver, both Smith and his friend were detained by the San Francisco Police Department for questioning.
-The next day, Smith and his friend were released.
-No arrests were made.
+The next day, Smith and his friend were released and no arrests were made.

 On September 23, 2017, it was announced that Smith had agreed to plead no contest to hit and run in the 2015 incident in exchange for the DUI charges being dropped.
 He was sentenced to 20 days in jail.
-During his sentence, he was ordered to attend a treatment facility, and undergo anger management classes.
-After his release, he was prohibited from entering any bars or other establishments where alcohol is the primary commodity being sold.
+During his sentence, Smith was ordered to attend a treatment facility and undergo anger management classes.
+After his release, Smith was prohibited from entering any bars or other establishments where alcohol is the primary commodity being sold.